LeDataSciFi/ledatascifi-2021/_sources/content/about/structure_and_policies.md

 2. **Invest in yourself: I strongly urge you to buy a second monitor** if you have _any_ space for it.
     - With a second monitor, your productivity in all work and classes will be improved.
     - In our class specifically, you can put zoom on your first screen to see code I'm writing and replicate it on the second screen.
-    - You can find good new monitors for under \$75 on your go-to delivery service, and for far less if get a used one.
+    - You can find good new monitors for under \$75 on your go-to delivery service, and for far less if you get a used one.
     - _Note that everything else in class is **free and open-source** that this class does not require you to pay for any materials, software, or subscriptions._
-    - "_**Taking a step back, one of the goals of this course is to make you aware of the incredible array of instruction material that is freely available online.** I also want to encourage you to be entrepreneurial.
-In that spirit, many of the lectures will follow a tutorial on someone’s blog tutorial, or involve reproducing an existing study with open source tools._" -Grant McDermott
+    - "_**Taking a step back, one of the goals of this course is to make you aware of the incredible array of instruction material that is freely available online.** I also want to encourage you to be entrepreneurial._" -Grant McDermott
 3. Update your Zoom software to the most recent version - we will use the latest features.
 ```

 #### Policy on recording classes

+_Update for next year!
+For 2021, I did end up recording lectures._

 I'm not sure if I will record any sessions, but if I do, they will be available on our coursesite.
 I do know that even if I do, some sessions (and/or parts of some sessions), will not be recorded or posted for privacy concerns.
 So don't make assumptions about what will be available!
 Also, **any recordings I post will be deleted within 2 weeks, so don't fall behind!**